hipc-book/hipc-book.github.io/_lectures/4-on-core_parallelism.md

 But usually we don't want to write out a exhaustive list of compiler options, and so instead we choose to specify an optimisation level that turns on a particular set of optimisation flags for us.

 We will not list all of the optimisation levels and what options are enabled here, but on GCC we can specify an optimisation level from `-O0` (disable all optimisations) through to `-O3` (turn on all optimisations that are strict standards compliant).
-There are some additional optimisation flags that can be specified that may disregard strict standards compliance (`-Ofast`), or optimise an binary for size (`-Os` and `-Oz`).
+There are some additional optimisation flags that can be specified that may disregard strict standards compliance (`-Ofast`), or optimise a binary for size (`-Os` and `-Oz`).

 > **Further Reading**
 >